 In my firm, we also specifically handle complex Trust/Conservatorship matters that involve financial Elder Abuse and the management of an older person's care.
 I believe this is an especially critical area of law because it deals directly with resolving disputes in a way such that the care and well being of an older individual (often with Alzheimer's or dementia) is not adversely affected.

-If you have questions about an Elder Law issue, please call my office at 925-322-1763 for your free consultation.
+If you have questions about an Elder Law issue, please call our Trust and Estate Lawyers at 925-322-1795 for your consultation.
 And regardless, be sure to celebrate the older Americans in your life!